 Do some sightseeing

-Now that you’ve solved the eating part, you are ready and full of energy for doing a little bit of sightseeing.
+Now that you’ve solved the eating part, you are ready and full of energy to do a little sightseeing.

-Unlike many of the European Capitals, Bucharest is not packed with tourists (yet) and you won’t be bothered by tens of people stepping on your feet or getting in front of your camera when trying to take a picture.
+Unlike many European Capitals, Bucharest is not packed with tourists (yet), and you won’t be bothered by tens of people stepping on your feet or getting in front of your camera when you try to take a picture.

-Add this to the pro list that will tilt the scale and will make you want to spend one day in Bucharest.
+Add this to the pro list, and it will tilt the scales and make you want to spend one day in Bucharest.

 Get some inspiration from Baby Boomer Guide to Bucharest: Romania’s “Little Paris”

-Here are a few tours ideas to consider when you spend one day in Bucharest:
+Here are a few tour ideas to consider when you spend one day in Bucharest:

 A few of the places not to miss in one day in Bucharest – Bucharest tourist attractions